Mobile Computing Program FAQ

 Consulting help -- The Help Desk is available to all students, but members of the Help Desk staff are most productive with the laptops from the Mobile program because we have more experience with these models.

-36-month accidental damage coverage -- If the laptop is accidentally damaged (such as by being dropped or having something spilled on it), the damage is covered under Lenovo's ThinkPad Protection.
-Again, Lenovo-certified technicians perform these repairs right on the Rensselaer campus.
+36-month accidental damage coverage -- If the laptop is accidentally damaged (such as by being dropped or having something spilled on it), the damage is covered under Lenovo's ThinkPad Protection and Dell's Warranty.

 Pre-tested connectivity -- Members of the Mobile Computing team test the program laptop in Rensselaer's own campus environment, so we know ahead of time that our laptop will easily connect to the campus network.
 There is nothing proprietary about our network configuration; we just test our devices on simple things like wireless connectivity and printing.

-Reliable hardware vendor -- Lenovo is a quality company that provides quality products.
-Please visit the Lenovo website to learn more about Rensselaer's Mobile Computing partner.
+Reliable hardware vendor -- Dell and Lenovo are quality companies that provides quality products.
+Please visit the Lenovo website or the Dell website to learn more about Rensselaer's Mobile Computing partners.

 When will I know all the specs and final cost of the Fall laptop?